 For advice about international exchange and studying abroad, please visit the Facultary Exchange Coordinator at the Facultary International Office.

-The Study Advisor for the Department of Mathematical Sciences is Marian Brands.
+The Study Advisor for the Department of Mathematical Sciences is Yo-Yi Pat.
 Her contact details are:

-Marian is present on Tuesdays, Wednesdays and Thursdays.
+Yo-Yi is present on Mondays, Tuesdays, Wednesdays and Thursdays.
 You can book an appointment with her via the online calendar below.

 Questions not related to your study programme